mhtess/comparison-class/experiments/readme.md

 - Cost = $0.50 x 18 + 20% = 10.8
 - elicit nouns for adjectives (for stimuli generation)

+5. `class-elicitation-free-3` (n = 120; May 13, 2019)

+- Cost = $1 x 120 + 20% = $144
+(20 itemsets X 6 formats = 120 unique stimuli; we want 15 responses on average per item so we need 100 participants)
+- 18 trials per participant: randomly select 18 of the 20 possible itemsets, and generate 3 of each of the 6 stimulus formats (NP: low/med/high X ADJ: pos/neg).
+Elicit free production of comparison class given stimulus.

 ### Preregistered